Portshift/klar/README.md

 Klar can be configured via the following environment variables:

-* `CLAIR_ADDR` - address of Clair server.
-It has a form of `protocol://host:port` - `protocol` and `port` default to `http` and `6060` respectively and may be omitted.
-You can also specify basic authentication in the URL: `protocol://login:password@host:port`.
+* `GRYPE_ADDR` - address of Grype server.

-* `CLAIR_OUTPUT` - severity level threshold, vulnerabilities with severity level higher than or equal to this threshold will be outputted.
+* `SEVERITY_THRESHOLD` - severity level threshold, vulnerabilities with severity level higher than or equal to this threshold will be outputted.
 Supported levels are `Unknown`, `Negligible`, `Low`, `Medium`, `High`, `Critical`, `Defcon1`.
 Default is `Unknown`.

-* `CLAIR_THRESHOLD` - how many outputted vulnerabilities Klar can tolerate before returning `1`.
-Default is `0`.

-* `CLAIR_TIMEOUT` - timeout in minutes before Klar cancels the image scanning.
+* `SCAN_TIMEOUT` - timeout in minutes before Klar cancels the image scanning.
 Default is `1`

 * `DOCKER_USER` - Docker registry account name.